Frequently asked questions

 The number is produced on special waterproof paper and needs to be attached to your shirt with safety pins.
 A timing chip will be embedded to the number and is programmed to you individually.
 Please be careful not to bend or crease the timing chip.
 The electronic timing system will be activated and deactivated when you pass through the start / finish line.

-Race numbers can be collected on Saturday 16th June and on the morning of the event.
+Race numbers can be collected on the Saturday between 1pm and 5pm, and on the morning of the event.
 Please check the website for final details after online registration closes.

 There will be a secure baggage area located in or near the registration building.